svigerske/mp/doc/source/modeling-tools.rst

 And, from a practical viewpoint, it is (given finite-precision computations).

-Our "realistic" checking mode does exactly this: it trusts the solver results up to a tolerance.
+Our :ref:`Realistic checking mode <realistic-viols>` does exactly this: it trusts solver results up to a tolerance.

 In contrast, AMPL reports the constraint violated: